TheRosettaFoundation/SOLAS-Match/README.md

 4. Import ./app/db/schema.sql (using phpMyAdmin, for example.)
 5. Import ./app/db/languages.sql (using phpMyAdmin, for example.)
 6. Import ./app/db/countries.sql (using phpMyAdmin, for example.)
+7. Add the a new entry to the oauth_clients table for your web client using the client_id and client_secret defined in the conf file.

 GRANT EXECUTE, PROCESS, SELECT, SHOW DATABASES, SHOW VIEW, DELETE, INSERT, UPDATE, LOCK TABLES  ON *.* TO 'tester'@'localhost';
 FLUSH PRIVILEGES;